epsilonlabs/emf-rdf/README.md

 If there are predicates with the same local name but different namespace URIs in the graph formed by all the loaded documents in a model, a warning will be issued.
 In this case, you should be using a prefix to avoid the ambiguity.

+**Note:** currently `resource.p` will always return a collection, as we do not leverage yet the RDFS descriptions that could indicate the cardinality of `p`.

 ### Values of predicates